The Mayan Sacred Calendar is Encoded in the Toniná Acropolis

 One of the observatories at Toniná is a two-level structure whose second floor is almost completely destroyed; only a single small square window remains.

-This Mayan observatory has thirteen windows, matching the key number of Mayan cosmology and the Sacred Calendar.
-In order to reach the platform with this observatory, which faces north, it is necessary to climb 7 steps to a small shelf, then 13 more steps to the next platform, for a total of twenty.The ground floor has a total of 13 small square windows.
+This Mayan observatory has 13 windows, matching most important number of Mesoamerican cosmology and the Sacred Calendar.
+In order to reach the platform with this observatory, which faces north, it is necessary to climb 7 steps to a small shelf, then 13 more steps to the next platform, for a total of 20, the number of nahuales.The ground floor has a total of 13 small square windows.

-The 13 Windows, with entrance at bottom (placement not precise)
+The 13 windows, with entrance to the room at bottom (placement not precise)

 Observatories are also found at Chichen Itza, Palenque, Uaxactun and other Mayan sites.
-But because Tonina is built on a hill, it is the highest structure in all of Mesoamerica, even taller than the Pyramid of the Sun at Teotihuacan.
-And that is precisely where modern observatories are situated, on the highest mountains of the planet.
+But because Toniná is built on a hill, it is the highest structure in all of Mesoamerica, even taller than the Pyramid of the Sun at Teotihuacan.
+Modern observatories are also situated on the highest mountains of the planet.

 Researched and written in Guatemala, The Mayan Calendar User's Guide reveals astrological techniques and secrets never before published in the English language.